 I know.
 As much as we want to plan 6 months or more ahead of time, all too often we wait till the last minute.

-Earlier in the year, I posted specifically about the importance of planning ahead for summer vacations, so I highly recommend you check that post out called 7 Summer Vacation Planning Steps Your Family Needs to Know.
+Earlier in the year, I posted specifically about the importance of planning ahead for summer vacations, so I highly recommend you check that post about the crucial Steps to Plan a Vacation.

 Whether you’re looking for cheap vacation destinations or not, it can still help with your planning this year.
 AND if you bookmark it, it can help with next year too!